parrot/parrot.github.com/README.md

 As a rule, the Parrot team does not use the markdown format in Parrot's repositories.
 We use pod.
 We have made an exception in this instance because of a conflict between our 'README.pod' file and the contents of this readme, and because github renders markdown before all other formats.
-This enables us to display the above "DESCRIPTION" to users, rather than the contents of 'README.pod'.
+This allows us to display this page, rather than the contents of 'README.pod'.

 # COPYRIGHT